fibo/algebra/README.md

 All operators can be implemented as *static methods* and as *object methods*.
 In both cases, operands are coerced to raw data.
-As an example, consider addition of vectors in a plane.
+As an example, consider addition of vectors in a *Cartesian Plane*.

 ```javascript
 const R2 = algebra.R2